tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Http/README.md

 # Tingle.Extensions.Http

-This provides a light weight abstraction around `HttpClient` which can be used to build custom client with response wrapping semantics.
+This provides a lightweight abstraction around `HttpClient` which can be used to build custom client with response wrapping semantics.

 The default serialization is done using JSON (`System.Text.Json`) but can be overridden to handle XML, SOAP, or any other formats including just changing the serializer to `Newtonsoft.Json`.